edward70/first-year-workshop/README.md

 MONGODB_URI="mongodb+srv://USERNAME:PASSWORD@cluster0.7cpxz.mongodb.net?retryWrites=true&w=majority"
 ```
 7. Create a new file called .env.local in the top level directory of this project and paste the connection string
+8. Change the connection string also in https://github.com/edward70/first-year-workshop/blob/main/flask-server/server.py (don't include the MONGODB_URI part!!)
-8. Remember to change USERNAME and PASSWORD to your actual MongoDB username and password
+9. Remember to change USERNAME and PASSWORD to your actual MongoDB username and password

 Then, run the development server: